grinsted/grinsted_firn_model-publication-package/README.md

 | 5_fit_spline.parquet            | non-steady state a&b parameter fits (see fig3)      |
 | grinsted_firn_model.py          | many key functions describing the rheology          |

-## ENTRY POINT

-If you want to play with these scripts, then the entry point should be 9_implications.ipynb

-Then you can see how everything is being used.